 Whatever city you visit from Beijing to Yangon, you’ll find an Asian markets where tourists and locals mingle and all sense of personal space is lost in the crowded aisles.
 But those jammed aisles of city markets only look chaotic.
 There is an order to the shopping if you just let yourself go with the flow of the shuffling traffic.

-You can easily tell the locals from the tourists.
+You can easily tell the locals from the tourists when you visit Asian markets.
 Most of the local people are on a mission to buy fresh food, household goods, and clothing.
 With shopping carts or enormous bags in hand, they know where they’re going and move directly from one stall to another, never pausing to look at trinkets or Buddha statues.
 The tourists, in contrast, are more likely to be wandering slowly with a slightly dazed look in their eyes.
 There’s just so much color, taste, and sound a person can absorb!

 Markets are great places to get to know the city’s people, slurp a bowl of noodle soup with local ladies, let shopkeepers dress you in the traditional fashions, and play with the local children.

 And just like at the mall at home, you’ll see clusters of young people in T-shirts and baseball hats meeting up with each other and hanging out.

 Above it all is the din of vendors, bargaining with the locals and hawking their bags and beads to the tourists like carnival barkers.

 What You Need to Know When You Visit Asian Markets